ReliSA/Software-process-antipatterns-catalogue/catalogue/template.md

 ## Variations (optional)

 The exceptions and special cases of the anti-pattern.
+Remove section if not used.

 ## Example(s) (optional)

-How the anti-pattern has occurred in real world, may include diagrams and illustrations;
+How the anti-pattern has occurred in real world, may include diagrams and illustrations.
+Remove section if not used.

 ## Related Anti-patterns